Machine learning: Sparse dictionary learning

-Sparse dictionary learning is a feature learning method where a training example is represented as a linear combination of basis functions, and is assumed to be a sparse matrix.
+Sparse dictionary learning is a feature learning method where a training example is represented as a linear combination of basis functions and assumed to be a sparse matrix.
 The method is strongly NP-hard and difficult to solve approximately.
-A popular heuristic method for sparse dictionary learning is the K-SVD algorithm.
+A popular heuristic method for sparse dictionary learning is the k-SVD algorithm.
 Sparse dictionary learning has been applied in several contexts.
 In classification, the problem is to determine the class to which a previously unseen training example belongs.
 For a dictionary where each class has already been built, a new training example is associated with the class that is best sparsely represented by the corresponding dictionary.
-Sparse dictionary learning has also been applied in image de-noising.
+Sparse dictionary learning has also been applied in image denoising.
 The key idea is that a clean image patch can be sparsely represented by an image dictionary, but the noise cannot.